Viraj2722/Blog-MDX/posts/blog1.md

 We need to follow the steps in order to setup the raspberry pi.

 1.Insert the microSD card with Raspbian into the Raspberry Pi.<br>
-2.Connect the HDMI cable from the Raspberry Pi to a monitor or TV.
+2.Connect the HDMI cable from the Raspberry Pi to a monitor or TV.<br>
-3.Plug in the keyboard and mouse to the USB ports.
+3.Plug in the keyboard and mouse to the USB ports.<br>
-4.Connect the power supply to the Raspberry Pi to turn it on.
+4.Connect the power supply to the Raspberry Pi to turn it on.<br>
 4.Follow the on-screen instructions to complete the initial setup of Raspbian.

 **Step 3**: Connect the sensors